pasha647/be-the-hero/README.md

 # Overview

 Be the Hero is a project joining the ONGs and the collaborators, creating the comunication between them by WhatsApp or E-mail.
 The ONGs can have access by login and create cases, describe them and insert a price to do the procedure.
-Aircnc is a project to companys subscribe itself with availables spots to developers, to do small meetings and discuss about tecnologies, with the funcionality to make real-time bookings

 # Motivation